aleister1102/ncov/README.md

 ### Pull
 If somebody has conflict with the code between local repository and global repository, he have to make a pull request from global repository and modify his local repository first.
 Then, after resolving, he can push those changes to global repository.

+### Update
+Everybody have to pull code from github and resolve conflicts before doing something